MirrorFly/MirrorFly-Flutter-plugin/README.md

 | userJid (or) JID | userID+@+domain of the chat server Ex.
 12345678@xmpp.chatsystem.dev.contus.us |
 | groupID/groupBareID | Unique ID assigned for each group Ex: group123456 (any alphanumeric).
 GroupJID = groupID +@mix.+domain of the chat server Ex: group123456@mix.xmpp.mirrorfly.dev.contus.us` |

-> **info** Plugin will have built-in functions to prepare the JID, Group JID, and more.
+> **Info** Plugin will have built-in functions to prepare the JID, Group JID, and more.

 ## Send a One-to-One Message